PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 Now suppose the user add another gift `5,000` to same individual for same year.
 System will not update the `Annual Exclusion` (Consider `22,000` was entered manually by user) and summary tab will be as following.

 ![image-20210624163157457](C:\Users\Dream-world\AppData\Roaming\Typora\typora-user-images\image-20210624163157457.png)

+## GST Gifts are considered as subset of Lifetime Gifts

 ## Browse lifetime Summary